Zillow-Project/zillow_project_2021/README.md

 <details>
   <summary>Click to expand!</summary>

-​
 ### Stats Test 1:
 - What is the test?
+    - Anova
 - Why use this test?
+    - Find out if a cluster has significance to the logerror
 - What is being compared?
-​
+    - Quality, house age, and room count

 #### Hypothesis:
 - The null hypothesis (H<sub>0</sub>) is...
+    - There is no difference between the log error means of each individual cluster
 - The alternate hypothesis (H<sub>1</sub>) is ...
-​
-​
+    - There is a difference between the log error means of at least one clusters.

 #### Confidence level and alpha value:
 - I established a 95% confidence level
 - alpha = 1 - confidence, therefore alpha is 0.05
-​

 #### Results:
- - Results of statistical tests
-​
+- Reject the null
+- move forward with Alternative Hypothesis

 - Summary:
-     - In depth take-a-ways from the results
-​
+    - F score of:
+        - 4.478
+    - P vlaue of:
+        - 0.0012

-### Stats Test 2
+### Stats Test 2:
 - What is the test?
+    - T Test
 - Why use this test?
+    - To find statistical differences between the means of 2 or more clusters
 - What is being compared?
-​
+    - Winning cluster of Latittude, Longitude, and House Age Anova Test

+#### Results:
+ - House quality = 0, old homes with high Quality, and new homes with high quality were affecting logerror to a degree.

+### Stats Test 3:
+- What is the test?
+    - Anova
+- Why use this test?
+    - Find out if a cluster has significance to the logerror
+- What is being compared?
+    - Structure tax value and land tax value

 #### Hypothesis:
 - The null hypothesis (H<sub>0</sub>) is...
+    - There is no difference between the log error means of each individual cluster
 - The alternate hypothesis (H<sub>1</sub>) is ...
-​
-​
+    - There is a difference between the log error means of at least one clusters.

 #### Confidence level and alpha value:
 - I established a 95% confidence level
 - alpha = 1 - confidence, therefore alpha is 0.05
-​

 #### Results:
- - Results of statistical tests
-​
+- Reject the null
+- move forward with Alternative Hypothesis

 - Summary:
-     - In depth take-a-ways from the results
-​
+    - F score of:
+        - 5.3376
+    - P vlaue of:
+        - 6.587e-05

-### Stats Test 3
+### Stats Test 4:
 - What is the test?
+    - T Test
 - Why use this test?
+    - To find statistical differences between the means of 2 or more clusters
 - What is being compared?
-​
+    - Winning cluster of taxes

+#### Results:
+ - Homes with low to medium structure tax value and low land tax value affect logerror to some degree.

+### Stats Test 5:
+- What is the test?
+    - Anova
+- Why use this test?
+    - Find out if a cluster has significance to the logerror
+- What is being compared?
+    - Latitude, Longitude, and House age

 #### Hypothesis:
 - The null hypothesis (H<sub>0</sub>) is...
+    - There is no difference between the log error means of each individual cluster
 - The alternate hypothesis (H<sub>1</sub>) is ...
-​
-​
+    - There is a difference between the log error means of at least one clusters.

 #### Confidence level and alpha value:
 - I established a 95% confidence level
 - alpha = 1 - confidence, therefore alpha is 0.05
-​

 #### Results:
- - Results of statistical tests
-​
+- Reject the null
+- move forward with Alternative Hypothesis

 - Summary:
+    - F score of:
+        - 6.6776
+    - P vlaue of:
+        - 0.000228

+### Stats Test 2:
-     - In depth take-a-ways from the results
+- What is the test?
-​
+    - T Test
+- Why use this test?
+    - To find statistical differences between the means of 2 or more clusters
+- What is being compared?
+    - Winning cluster of Latittude, Longitude, and House Age Anova Test

+#### Results:
+ - Ventura, and North Downtown LA had an impact on log error.

 ***
 ​